nithishkumarbdev/openwiki/DEVELOPMENT.md

 That alias can go in `~/.zshrc` if you want it to persist.

-After changing OpenWiki source code, rebuild from this package directory:
+After changing the OpenWiki source code, rebuild from this package directory:

 ```sh
 pnpm run build